CorgiCapyCode/movie_review_sentiment_analysis/README.md

 - F1-Score
 - Recall
 - Precision

+The selection process followed these steps:
+1. Rank all results of a phase from highest to lowest accuracy.
+2. Select the best two methods (first appearing ones) for the three components: preprocessing, vectorization and classifier.

 The results contain the confusion matrix as well.
 Note: The test-size of the dataset is always the remaining data.
 That means for the first round 90% of the dataset was used to test, while in the last round only 20% was used.